alfolio/alfolio.github.io/_posts/2022-11-03-fiea-tech-art-portfolio.md

 <br>

 #### **11.0 Terrain Sculpting - Map of India for AFPS**
-* I was leading a team of 25 individuals to develop an Indian themed battle royale game.
+* I led a team of 25 individuals to develop an Indian themed battle royale game.
 * The top view of the map was sculpted to represent the Indian map.

 <div class="row">